Rashid al-Haj Ibrahim

 He opposed both the British occupation of Palestine and Jewish immigration.
 From early 1919, he began to oppose Jewish attempts to seize mudawwara (jiftlik) or government lands.
 He was a signatory to a memorandum of protest submitted by Haifa representatives to the Paris Peace Conference.

 He represented Haifa in the first Arab Palestinian congress, held in Jerusalem in January 1919, and continued to represent Haifa until the seventh congress held in June 1928.
-He also attended the General Syrian Congress held in Damascus in June-July 1919 as a representative of the Muslim-Christian Society of Haifa.
+He also attended the General Syrian Congress held in Damascus in June-July 1919 as a representative of the Muslim-Christian Association of Haifa.

-In 1924, he was a member of a delegation sent by the Palestinian National Associations and headed by Haj Amin al-Husseini that visited Iraq and the Gulf Emirates to collect donations for repairs to the Aqsa Mosque.
+In 1924, he was a member of a delegation sent by the Palestinian National Associations and headed by Haj Amin al-Husseini that visited Iraq and the Gulf Emirates to collect donations for repairs to the al-Aqsa Mosque.
 He also co-founded a newspaper called al-Yarmuk in Haifa, whose first issue appeared on 31 August 1924.
 (It ceased publication in 1933.)

 In 1930, he became manager of the newly established Arab Bank in Haifa.